 Pinafore Maid Cafe: A Veteran Cafe Featured in Movies

 Pinafore Maid Cafe opened in 2003.
 It is a veteran cafe among those in Akihabara, and people say that it was the first one to be called a maid cafe.
 It is also well known as one of the locations seen in the Japanese TV drama Densha Otoko and the movie L: Change the World.
 The maid costumes and decorations were designed by the maids of this cafe, so you can enjoy chatting with these maids who are not just cute but are also extremely talented.
 This cafe has a bright, cheerful atmosphere, making it easy for you to go in even by yourself.

 - Address Santyuu Bld.1F, 1-19, Kandasakumacho, Chiyoda-ku, Tokyo, 101-0025, Japan

-Relax in a classical environment
+Schatz Kiste: Relax in a Classic Environment

-Schatz Kiste is German for treasure box.
+Schatz Kiste is German for "treasure box."
 This cafe is popular for its private library that offers exciting and thrilling things.
 The maid costumes in this cafe are set apart from those in other cafes by their long black skirts and white aprons that make up a classical look.
 While immersing yourself in this classical, European environment, enjoy eating fresh-baked sweets, and chatting with the maids about your interests.
 You will no doubt feel refreshed from the experience.